ART 4AS6A Adv Studio Prod&Crit. Discours

 Critique sessions (see calendar for deadlines) must be attended each and every week in order to:

-- present your ongoing self-directed work to receive regular feedback from faculty and peers (as scheduled)
+- present your ongoing self-directed work to receive regular feedback from faculty and peers

 - practice skills in articulating your ideas and perceptions